 When used correctly, air and HVAC filters can help reduce airborne contaminants, including viruses, in a small building or space.
-However, cleaning or filtering the air alone is not enough to protect people from COVID-19.Yes, most public health guidelines suggest that transmission of COVID-19 is predominantly associated with large droplets.
+However, it is important to note that cleaning or filtering the air is not enough to protect people from COVID-19.
+Most public health guidelines suggest that transmission of COVID-19 is predominantly associated with large droplets.
 This is why air filtration is only a small part of a solution, since it generally does not address transmission by contact with the surface or by close contact between people.
 The distinction between droplets and airborne droplets is particle size.

-In fact, research shows that changing the air in a room several times an hour with clean or filtered outdoor air (using a window fan, using higher MERV filters in a heating, ventilation and air conditioning (HVAC) system, using portable air cleaning devices, and even simply opening a window) may reduce the risk of transmission of COVID-19.
+In fact, research shows that changing the air in a room several times an hour with clean or filtered outdoor air (using a window fan, using higher MERV filters in a heating, ventilation and air conditioning (HVAC) system, using portable air cleaning devices, and even opening a window) can reduce the risk of transmission of COVID-19.
 Studies show that five air changes per hour reduce the risk of transmission by 50 percent.
-Most aircraft have cabin air filtration systems equipped with HEPA filters that can eliminate viruses and germs quickly, reducing the risk of exposure to any possible infectious virus or bacteria expelled by coughing or sneezing.You can purchase approved air purification systems that are specifically designed to remove dust, mold, bacteria, and viruses from the air.
-The most common appliances that use HEPA filters are portable air purifiers, vacuum cleaners, and heating, ventilation, and air conditioning systems such as your oven.
-Before making any changes to the air filter of an HVAC system, users should consult their HVAC manual or an HVAC professional.One of the ways many people are trying to protect themselves from COVID-19 is by upgrading their HVAC filters and purchasing air filtration systems.
+The only way to effectively remove particles from the air is with a system that circulates air continuously.
+If it's not possible to create a cross breeze, you can place a fan in front of an open window to increase airflow and blow indoor air out.
+Before making any changes to the air filter of an HVAC system, users should consult their HVAC manual or an HVAC professional.
+Air filters that remove small particles, such as high-efficiency particulate air (HEPA) filters, are effective in removing contaminants from the air.